Skip to content

 As the resolution is not legally binding, it cannot prevent a state from carrying out an execution or sanction it for doing so.
 However, a powerful call from the highest political body in the UN carries considerable moral weight and is a valuable tool in the quest for a death penalty-free world.

-The 2020 resolution introduced new elements to strengthen the text and call on states to improve protection of the rights of those facing the death penalty.
-The text stresses the need to “improve conditions in prisons” and recognises “the discriminatory application of the death penalty to women”.
+The 2020 resolution had introduced new elements to strengthen the text and call on states to improve protection of the rights of those facing the death penalty.
+The text stressed the need to “improve conditions in prisons” and recognises “the discriminatory application of the death penalty to women”.

 The moratorium resolution at a glance